Laurarestrepo03/Laurarestrepo03/README.md

 ### Hi there 👋

 I'm Laura, and here's some info. about me:
-- 🐐 I'm a Systems and Computing Engineering student at Universidad de los Andes.
+- 🐐 I'm a Systems and Computer Engineering student at Universidad de los Andes.
 - 🌱 I’m currently learning **Swift**.
 - 📫 How to reach me: l.restrepop@uniandes.edu.co